 To inspire and to be inspired is at the crux of SIE 2018 investing in professional learning over the continuum of an educator’s career through an IN-situ Scholar-Practitioner Inquiry to Re-imagine Education (INSPIRE).

-Inspire builds on the Faculty of Education’s tradition of gathering educators, leaders, community members, and scholars seeking to develop critical and creative understandings of teaching and learning.
+Inspire builds on the School of Education’s tradition of gathering educators, leaders, community members, and scholars seeking to develop critical and creative understandings of teaching and learning.
 This year’s theme offers participants the opportunity to examine and interrogate practice, praxis and research as they explore new directions in curriculum, assessment and technology within stimulating and dynamic contexts.

 By engaging with the complex and multifaceted layers of practice and inquiry, SIE 2018 positions that critical understandings of theory and pedagogy promote and provide conditions and emergence of optimal pedagogical experiences.